FAQs (Frequently Asked Questions)

 3) When do practices start?
 Where are practices held?
 What are the practice requirements?Answer:

 Practices start the 3rd week of August.
+We begin August 23rd for the 2021 season!
 We believe a later start date allows our families to enjoy their summer and allows them the opportunity to have a family vacation.
 All practices and home games take place at the West Albany Pocket Park located at 90 Braintree Street in Colonie.

-- Tackle players are required to have 10 hours of practice prior to full contact (blocking and tackling).
-Tackle players will need an additional 10 hours of practice to be eligible for the scrimmage and games.
+- Tackle players are required to have 8 practices prior to their first game.
 The first 2 weeks of tackle practice is Monday - Thursday 530-8pm.
+This is 8 practices and allows tackle players to be eligible to play in games.
 After the first 2 weeks and when school begins, practice is Tuesday and Thursday from 530-8pm for the remainder of the season (subject to change).
 Tackle players are expected to attend and participate in all practices.

 - Flag players will practice 2-3 times per week during the first 2 weeks and then Tuesday and Thursday when school begins.
+Flag practices is are typically shorter than tackle practices.
 Flag players are expected to attend and participate in all practices.

 4) What league does the Colonie Junior Raiders play in?
 Who do we play?Answer:

 The Colonie Junior Raiders play in the Capital District Youth Football League (CDYFL) and are one of the founding members of the league.
 The league is built on the same beliefs.
 Other organizations that make up the CDYFL are Averill Park, Ballston Spa, Bethlehem, Burnt Hills, Broadalbin Perth, Columbia, Mohonasen, Niskayuna, North Colonie, Schalmont and Scotia.
 You can find more information at www.cdyfootball.com.
-We add like minded organizations every season and are happy to have Averill Park and Bethlehem join for the 2019 season.
+We add like minded organizations every season and were happy to welcome Averill Park and Bethlehem for the 2019 season and beyond!

 5) What equipment do players need?Answer: